Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 * Option to specify version number info for the download item so it can be shown to your visitors.
 * Option to show the download published date.
 * Option to restrict downloads to logged-in users only.
 [View the tutorial](https://simple-download-monitor.com/offering-downloads-to-logged-in-users-members-only/)
+* There is an option to show an ajax file tree browser so your visitors can browse all your files and download the ones they want.
 * Option to ignore download count from bots.
 * Option to add Google reCAPTCHA to your download buttons.
 * Option to add Terms and Condtions to your download buttons.